vikramaH/links/pyAnsys.md

 **The Latest and Most Useful Trend: Python Frontends** The clear trend, and the most useful one, is the adoption of Python as the primary scripting and automation interface (frontend) for complex engineering and scientific software.

+** Intent-Based Interaction vs. Command-Based Interaction** : With generative AI, particularly Large Language Models (LLMs), the interaction shifts towards expressing intent in natural language (text or voice).
+Instead of knowing which menu item to click to generate a report, you might simply say "Generate a monthly sales report for Q2 with product breakdown and export as PDF."
+The AI then interprets your intent and executes the necessary steps, potentially even generating the GUI elements on the fly if needed.